opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 ```

 **Important Notes:**
 1. `stateless=True` is necessary for AgentCore Runtime.
 OpenSearch MCP server currently defaults to `stateless=False`.
-As a workaround, clone the repo and make these changes: https://github.com/opensearch-project/opensearch-mcp-server-py/pull/86/files
+As a workaround, clone the repo and make the changes described in [this pull request](https://github.com/opensearch-project/opensearch-mcp-server-py/pull/86/files).

-2. `AWS_REGION` here is optional if the OpenSearch cluster and AgentCore runtime are in the same region.
+2. `AWS_REGION` is optional if the OpenSearch cluster and AgentCore runtime are in the same region.
 The Dockerfile generated by AgentCore will have `AWS_REGION` as an environment variable.

 **requirements.txt**
 ```
 opensearch-mcp-server-py
 ```

-With the workaround mentioned in note 1, you'll need to add the dependencies of opensearch-mcp-server-py directly instead:
+With the workaround mentioned in Note 1, you'll need to add the dependencies of opensearch-mcp-server-py directly instead:

 **requirements.txt (with workaround)**
 ```